Top 7 Venture Capital Firms for Social Media Startups

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: Gaming, Digital Entertainment, Social Media, Video Streaming
+- Industries of focus: Gaming, Social Media, Video Streaming, Digital Entertainment

 - Founded: 2020

-- Notable investments: Polygon, thatgamecompany, Singularity 6, Bunch
+- Notable portfolio companies: Polygon, thatgamecompany, Singularity 6, Bunch

 You can refer to their website here.